terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/TilesLayout.txt

 Integration of Spring MVC and Tiles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-| ``org.springframework.web.servlet.view.tiles3.TilesViewResolver`` can be used to integrate Spring MVC and Tiles.
+| It is advisable to use ``org.springframework.web.servlet.view.tiles3.TilesViewResolver`` for integrating Spring MVC and Tiles.
 | Implementation of Spring MVC Controller (returning View name) need not be changed.

 How to configure is shown below.